Open access land

 This is an area of conifer plantation that has been voluntarily dedicated for Open Access by the Forestry Commission.

-Dog owners should also note that the new access rights require you to keep your dog on a lead of no more than 2m long between 1 March and 31 July (the main breeding period for ground-nesting birds) or at any time of year when you are near livestock.
+Dog owners should also note that you must keep your dog on a lead of no more than 2m long between 1 March and 31 July (the main breeding period for ground-nesting birds) or at any time of year when you are near livestock.

 More information